NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

   drop.example.com.rpz.nlnetlabs.nl.
 CNAME rpz-drop.
   32.34.216.184.93.rpz-ip.rpz.nlnetlabs.nl.
 A 192.0.2.1

-This also requires a change in the Unbound config:
+This also requires a change in the Unbound configuration:

 .. code-block:: text